diogosalazar/webpack/docs/commands.md

 - Lint-on-save with ESLint
 - Source maps

+### `npm run dev:sync`

+> Starts a Node.js local development server using Browser-Sync.
+See [Site Proxying During Development](site-proxy.md) for more details.

+- Similar to `webpack-dev-server`.
+- Proxy an entire site except for bundle files.
+- Synchronizes testing across multiple browsers.

 ### `npm run build`

 > Build assets for production.
 See [Integrating with Backend Framework](backend.md) for more details.